QuickFixes/web-dev-with-friends/README.md

 "Clone or download" button, followed by "Open in Desktop":

 ![Cloning a repository from the web with the GitHub GUI](img/github_open_in_desktop.png)

+After that, you can right click on the repository in the left panel of the GUI, and choose

 ### Detailed instructions for macOS (née OS X)